chromapid/bonobo/readme.md

 # bonobo
-One of the automated theorem provers of all time
+One of the automated theorem provers of all time.